enzoscarpa-fnk/MyLegoCollection/README.md

 2. Open the project in your IDE (e.g., Visual Studio Code, JetBrains Rider).

-3. Add your Rebrickable API key in the appsettings.json file:
+3. Create the appsettings.json file in /wwwroot and add your Rebrickable API key:

 ```json
   {